gitstua/marp-stu1/copilot-intro.md

 OPEN THE GITHUB COPILOT X Chat GPT Panel

 1. create a terraform file
-2. create a python file
+2. create a threejs example, create a house
 3. highlight some code and explain
 4. ask it to summarize with fewer words
 5. create some unit tests